Miramac/simple-ad/README.md

 # simple-ad

-Basic ldapjs wrapper to read and write AD objects.
-Currently only finding and editing group members is implemented.
+Basic ldapjs wrapper for reading and writing AD objects.
+Currently only searching and editing of group members is implemented.

 ````javascript
 const ActiveDirectory = require('simple-ad')